Templates are made of

 For more details, please see: DocFlex/XML | Documentation | Installation / Configuration Files | XML Catalogs

 On the following screenshot you can see how the generation of summary table is programmed:

 In that way the following formatting features are supported:

-Basically, the template formatting style is a bunch of component formatting properties, which is given a certain name:
+Basically, each template formatting style is a bunch of component formatting properties assigned with a certain name: